January 2015 – News Break: Old forest may derail Sunapee expansion

 FOMS opposes Okemo’s proposed Master Development Plan at Mount Sunapee as written.
 Our concerns include, but are not limited, to Okemo’s failure to address their private, residential development plans for the West Bowl; the legal and public policy implications of commingling of State Park land and private land; and the lack of inclusion of relevant environmental impact studies commissioned by the State.
 Read more…

-Okemo/MSR has submitted their proposed 2015-2019 Master Development Plan (MDP) to N.H.
+Okemo/Mount Sunapee Resort submitted in June 2014 their proposed 2015-2019 Master Development Plan (MDP) for Mount Sunapee to N.H.
 Department of Resource and Economic Development (DRED).
 The plan proposes a “West Bowl” expansion of the existing trail network onto privately held land in Goshen.
-Although the MDP, as currently drafted, is suspiciously silent on the scale and scope of future residential development, the proposed West Bowl expansion will connect the current lift access terrain to private property that in 2004 was slated for 175-250 condominium units.
+Although the MDP, as currently drafted, is suspiciously silent on the scale and scope of future residential development, the proposed expansion will connect the current lift access terrain to private property that in 2004 was slated for 175-250 condominium units.
 See below.

-There are many unresolved concerns the proposed master plan does not address:
+There are many unresolved concerns the proposed master plan does not address.
+See FOMS: Discussion of the 2015-2019 Proposed Master Plan for Mount Sunapee – Western Expansion Into Goshen

 The Upper Valley Lake Sunapee Regional Planning Commission evaluated the MDP and EMP.
-Read their Letter to Commissioner Rose.
+Read the Commission’s Letter to Commissioner Rose.

 Governor Maggie Hassan: http://www4.egov.nh.gov/nhgovernor/comments